Ever So Humble

 The doctor had a short conversation with the nurse, saying words that Alex had heard before. "scan, blood test…the works."
 He just hoped Charlie's condition hadn't degraded anymore in the week it'd taken him to get an appointment, schedule a flight, finalize things at home, and fly to Texas.
 His dead wife's parents had been the worst to deal with, thinking he couldn't get any help in a hick state like Texas.
 It was irritating, but he'd brought his son here for one last chance at life.

 As the nurse left, another man walked into the room, joining the woman doctor, and shook Alex's hand.
 "I'm Austin Cole, one of the neurosurgeons here.
-We all looked over Charlie's scans from your old doctor.
+We all checked Charlie's scans from your old doctor.
 I have to admit, things don't look good, but we're gonna do the best we can to make sure Charlie makes it.
 We're just gonna need your help."

 Alex watched the man speak.
 It was as if this was old hat for him, telling someone their loved one was dying.
 How could he deal with that on a daily basis?
 And for a child to die?
 That was horrible, but it seemed to be status quo from this guy.